taciano-perez/story-inspector/README.md

 * A **Visualization Tool** for authors to interpret the results.
 * A **Web Visualization Tool** is hosted at https://github.com/taciano-perez/story-inspector-web.

-Note: Story Inspector is a work in progress, and not fully functional yet.

 Limitations
-- Story Inspector cannot analyze sentiment nor extract named entities (locations, characters) from sentences larges than 250 words.
+- Story Inspector cannot analyze sentiment nor extract named entities (locations, characters) from sentences larger than 250 words.
+- Story Inspector cannot yet rename or delete characters or locations via the UI

 \* [Logo image designed by macrovector / Freepik](http://www.freepik.com)